HEIC-to-JPEG-Dev/DuplicateFileCleanerPlusPlus/ReadMe.md

   - Grouped and Sorted so you can focus on where the most disk space is being taken.
 - Detects files that have been renamed, had their file type changed, or copied across folders or drives.
 - Intelligent Auto-Select uses over 15 rules to determine which, of a group of identical files, is the original and which should be selected for deletion.
+- Deletes empty folders (tidy-up), created when duplicate files are removed.

 Native 64-bit for Intel, AMD, and ARM computers.

 # Get it Here

 https://www.microsoft.com/store/apps/9P84PVC1JL0L

 # Screen Shots